denoland/std/domains/Interfaces/Interface-domain-Dreamcatcher-domain-DC.md

-# Interface between Domain-Dreamcatcher and Domain-DCI
+# Interface between Domain-Dreamcatcher and Domain-Decentralized-AI

-This interface file reconciles shared concepts between the `Domain-Dreamcatcher` and `Domain-DCI` definition sets.
+This interface file reconciles shared concepts between the `Domain-Dreamcatcher` and `Domain-Decentralized-AI` definition sets.

 ---